hrbird/100-days-of-code/log.md

   ![img](/screenshots/016_pomo2.jpg) ![img](/screenshots/016_pomo3.jpg)<br />

 **Tornado Data Project**: A program that uses pandas to read a very large dataset of the extreme weather events in the US in 2022.
 This program creates a data showing the summary data for tornadoes that happened in each US state in 2022.
-- **main.py**:The main program, which reads in data from a CSV, and selects specific rows for tornado events.
+- **weather_events/tornadoes_2022.py**:The main program, which reads in data from a CSV, and selects specific rows for tornado events.
 For each state, it counts the total number of tornadoes, the number of tornadoes for each Fujita Scale category, the total injuries (direct and indirect), and the total deaths (direct and indirect).
 This data is displayed in a neat table, with rows sorted from the states with the highest number of tornadoes to the lowest.<br />
-- **tomato.png**: Tomato image to display on the screen.<br />
+- **weather_events/StormEvents_2022.csv**: Storm event data for 2022 in the United States.<br />
   ![img](/screenshots/016_tornadoes.jpg)

 **Thoughts:** Getting more familiar with both tkinter and pandas.
 The pomodoro project was an exercise from the Udemy class, but the tornado project was something I came up with, just out of curiosity.
 I might see if I can add more years to it tomorrow.